 - Select Save.

 It creates the agreement based on the template values:

-The Quick Create system can only be used by the following standard entities within Dynamics:
+You can use the Quick Create system can only be used by the following standard entities within Dynamics:

 Agreements sent from custom entities must start from the Request Signatures menu item.